-COM 263 Elements of Intercultural Communication various sessions (fall 2017)
+COM 263 Elements of Intercultural Communication (various sessions)

 This course is designed as an introduction to the basic concepts, principles, and skills for improving communication among persons from different minority, racial, ethnic, and cultural backgrounds.
 Various dimensions of intercultural communication related to both domestic and international contexts will be discussed from multiple perspectives including social scientific, interpretive, and critical.

 COM 463 Intercultural Communication: A Global Context #90459